 The east coast is the wildest and least populated part of Tahiti Nui.
 The coastal road is squeezed by the giant mountains on one side and the Pacific Ocean on the other.
 It resembles in part the legendary Pacific Coast Highway of California and looks like one giant nightmare for road engineers to construct (and maintain with all the fallen rocks).
 For the most part, there is no protective reef out here, making any beach off the side of the road a perfect spot for some after-work surfing.

 What do the French do when there’s a beautiful panoramic view on the top of a mountain?
 They construct a restaurant, of course.
-At the end of a road that snakes its way through a thick pine forest, you’ll find the Belvedere Restaurant (they even do pickups from Papeete).
-Aside from the restaurant, you can enjoy the breathtaking (and free) panoramic views of Papeete, Moorea Island, and the lush volcanic peaks that Tahiti is famous for.
+At the end of a very narrow road that snakes its way through a thick pine forest, you’ll find the O Belvedere Restaurant (they might offer transfers from Papeete).
+Apart from the restaurant, you can enjoy the breathtaking (and free) panoramic views of Papeete, Moorea Island, and the lush volcanic peaks that Tahiti is famous for.
 The Belvedere is also the starting point for the challenging Mount Aorai hike (see ‘hiking in Tahiti’).
+If you don’t want to / cannot view the scenery from the restaurant, there’s a free viewing area just before the final switchback.

-Logistics: it takes about 30 minutes to reach the Belvedere from Papeete and you can theoretically walk up there from the city.
-The mountain road is very popular with local residents on their morning hikes and cyclists practicing for the tropical version of the Tour de France – so drive with extra care!
+Logistics: it takes about 30 minutes to reach the Belvedere from Papeete, and you can theoretically walk up there from the city.
+The mountain road is very popular with local residents and cyclists so drive with extra care!

-Located just outside Papeete in the district of Arue, the museum is the actual former home of American novelist James Norman Hall who, best known for publishing the Bounty trilogy together with Charles Nordhoff.
-The museum is open every day except Sunday, Monday, and holiday (8 am-4 pm), entrance costs 800 XPF for adults and 400 XPF for children.
+Located just outside Papeete in the district of Arue, the museum is the actual former home of American novelist James Norman Hall who is best known for publishing the Bounty trilogy together with Charles Nordhoff.
+The museum is open every day except Sunday, Monday, and holidays (8 am-4 pm).

 A proper roadside lookout from where you can see sections of Matavai Bay, a historically significant part of Tahiti.
 It is here that early European explorers chose to anchor upon arrival in Tahiti.